Create a dashboard

-- Below the application, replace the Scene Viewer text with the caption Use the Slides widget to view active faults near major California cities.
+- Below the application, replace the Scene Viewer title text with the caption Use the Slides widget to view active faults near major California cities.

-Publish the story map
+Publish the story

 The last elements to add to your story are links for the reader to learn more about earthquake preparedness.
 You'll add links to websites for more information before publishing your story.

-- In the block palette, choose Separator.
+- Click Add content block and choose Separator.

-- Add two Embed blocks, one with the resource link https://www.earthquakeauthority.com/California-Earthquake-Risk and one with the link https://www.shakeout.org/california/.
+- Add two Embed content blocks, one with the resource link https://www.earthquakeauthority.com/California-Earthquake-Risk and one with the link https://www.shakeout.org/california/.

-- Click Publish Story.
+- Click Publish story.

-Your story map is now ready and available to share with Californians.
+Your story is now ready and available to share with Californians.
 Using web maps, apps, and scenes, you've shown the hazard and potential impact of an earthquake and provided links for readers interested in learning more about preparedness.